 Swift is a product distilled from years of experience.
 Eventually, it will replace Objective-C in many fields but today is not that day.
-So, for not causing embarrassing production failures and petty crashes, we stick to the good old Objective — C and limit Swift in laboratory experiments.
+So, to not cause embarrassing production failures and petty crashes, we stick to the good old Objective — C and limit Swift in laboratory experiments.
 At Mobven, we created an app development process to give a developer an area of freedom.

 The development process is fairly simple.
 The code is written along with unit tests.
-Then a senior reviews it with the original writer.
+Then a senior review it with the original writer.
 If everything is OK, the code is merged into the main branch(called dev).
-CI system builds, tests and publishes with Fabric and cycle end.
+CI system builds, tests, and publishes with Fabric and cycle end.

 To keep cycle in motion, tools must be fixed and reliable.
 Here is the 5 essential dev tools by Mobven iOS team.

 Git: Source control is an indispensable tool for an engineer.
 It prevents the “new folder (42)” situation.
-Also, it keeps developers to work on the same codebase.
+Also, it keeps developers working on the same codebase.
 Git is designed to manage enormous codebases and it does its job flawlessly.

 Jenkins CI: Jenkins lifts the heavyweight of the cycle.
-Firstly, it pulls the code, run tests, creates an IPA and distributes it.
+Firstly, it pulls the code, run tests, creates an IPA, and distributes it.
 Secondly, it checks every pushed branch for code quality and code coverage.
 Many developers hate to write unit tests like documentation but it is the failsafe of an entire application.
-Preventing to introduce new bugs into codebase is a huge plus and time-saving feature.
+Preventing introducing new bugs into the codebase is a huge plus and time-saving feature.

-Capture: In app development, creating bug scenario is a daunting task.
+Capture: In in-app development, creating a bug scenario is a daunting task.
 With Capture, our QA teams easily point the faulty UI implementations and crash situations.